PowerSync SDK on NPM

 to override this:

-Android: Flipper network plugin for HTTP Streams
+Android: Flipper network plugin for HTTP streams

-Not needed when using websockets, which is the default since @powersync/react-native@1.11.0
+Not needed when using websockets, which is the default since@powersync/react-native@1.11.0

 .

-If you are connecting to PowerSync using HTTP Streams, you require additional configuration on Android.
+If you are connecting to PowerSync using HTTP streams, you require additional configuration on Android.
 React Native does not support streams out of the box, so we use the polyfills mentioned.
 There is currently an open issue where the Flipper network plugin does not allow Stream events to fire.
 This plugin needs to be disabled in order for HTTP streams to work.

 If you are using Java (Expo < 50):